-I am an Assistant Professor in Speech, Language, and Hearing Sciences at Purdue University, and Psychological Sciences (Cognitive Area, by courtesy) where I direct the Purdue Language Learning and Meaning Acquisition (LLAMA) laboratory.
+I am an Associate Professor in Speech, Language, and Hearing Sciences at Purdue University, and Psychological Sciences (Cognitive Area, by courtesy) where I direct the Purdue Language Learning and Meaning Acquisition (LLaMA) laboratory.

-- If you are interested in taking part in language development research with your child at Purdue, please click here to sign up for our participant registry.
+If you are interested in taking part in language development research with your child at Purdue, please click here to sign up for our participant registry.
 If you currently have a child between 12-18 months in Greater Lafayette or Indianapolis, feel free to contact my lab specifically at email@example.com

-- How does semantic structure in toddlers' vocabulary knowledge interact with language processing and word learning?
+How does semantic structure in early vocabulary influence language processing and word learning?

-- How do children use their growing understanding of the world to understand words and sentences?
+How do children use their growing understanding of the world to learn and understand language?